-Tregeutix (pronounced ti·rəˈgyoo·tiks or trəˈgyoo·tiks) is advancing unique, first-in-kind antigen-specific immunotherapeutic approaches by addressing the mechanism underlying the Hygiene hypothesis.
+Tregeutix (pronounced ti·rəˈgyoo·tiks or trəˈgyoo·tiks) is advancing unique, first-in-kind antigen-specific immunotherapeutic approaches by addressing the mechanisms underlying the immune disorders linked to the Hygiene hypothesis.

 Touted as a 'holy grail' for curing diseases such as allergy, autoimmunity and tumors since their 2001 discovery, thymus-derived Foxp3+ Tregs have yet to yield predictable therapeutic benefits in human trials.
 We believe much of this translational gap stems from a fundamental failure to recognize that Tregs rely on commensal